selimslab/selimslab.github.io/_NOTES/essais/decision-making.md

 3. Define the problem, goals, inputs, assumptions, and constraints
 4. Due diligence and systematic [[critical-thinking]]
 5. Think of short, medium, and long-term consequences
-6. [[do-it-with-all-your-heart]].
+6. [[go-with-all-your-heart]].
 If you are in doubt, the answer is no
 7. Don't get stuck, [[good-is-better-than-perfect]]